-The following are some of the statutory requirements which must be complied with:
+The following are some statutory requirements which must be complied with:

-- (a) General Requirements: As stated above, all construction contracts must satisfy the requirements of the Indian Contract Act, 1872 to be legally enforceable.
-There are no statutory requirements specifically in relation to construction contracts. - Labour: All employers and contractors are required to comply with the relevant labour legislation in force in India or in the state/city concerned.
-The onus of complying with such labour laws falls upon an employer or a contractor, depending on the legislation.
-Labourers (workmen) are afforded legal recognition through the definition of the word "workman" under the Industrial Disputes Act, 1947 (Federal legislation), which entitles them to various statutory benefits and fair treatment at the hands of their employer/contractor.
-Further, the Contract Labour (Regulation and Abolition) Act, 1970 must be complied with by any principal employer/contractor who hires 20 or more contract labourers for an "establishment".
-The said Act requires the principal employer to register its establishment in accordance with the Act, whereas all such contractors must obtain a licence from the authorised licensing authority specified in the Act.
+(a) Labour: All employers and contractors are required to comply with the relevant labour (workmen) legislation in force in India or in the state/city concerned.
+The onus of complying with such laws falls upon an employer or a contractor, depending on the legislation.
+Workmen are afforded legal recognition through the definition of the word "workman" under the Industrial Disputes Act, 1947 (Federal legislation), which entitles them to various statutory benefits and fair treatment at the hands of their employer/contractor.
+Further, the Contract Labour (Regulation and Abolition)

+Act, 1970 must be complied with by any principal employer/contractor which hires 20 or more contract workers for an "establishment".
+The Act requires the principal employer to register its establishment as provided, and the contractor must also obtain a licence from the authorised licensing authority specified under the Act.